YakiniA/12-MySQL-EmployeeTracker/README.md

-## Unit 12 MySQL Homework: Employee Tracker
+## Unit 12 MySQL : Employee Tracker

 This purpose of this assignment is to build a CLI that provides solution for managing a company's employees using node, inquirer, and MySQL.